CSC490-Capstone-Design-Course/machine-vision/README.md

 ![image](https://github.com/CSC490-Capstone-Design-Course/machine-vision/assets/47696403/2e08181d-50d8-4555-9220-2b09c8ddad96)

-A sample of hand images is available below, to get a visual sense of the ICVL dataset we used:
+A sample of hand images is available below, to get a visual sense of the ICVL dataset we used [3]:

 ![image](https://github.com/CSC490-Capstone-Design-Course/machine-vision/assets/47696403/a3e62f5b-0e5e-4448-99ed-f38958216a44)